dewan-ahmed/harness-lab/README.md

 version: 1
 ```

-Since the Grype_Image_Scan step will fail, the notification step will be triggered and you'll see a notification like this on webhook.site:
+Introduce a failure in the pipeline for the notification step to be triggered and you'll see a notification like this on `webhook.site`:

 ```
 Name: Harness Build Notification